Web Analytics

 Also, check my complete list of 15 Best De-Esser Plugins For Better Sibilance Control

 When applying de-essing, it’s essential to strike a balance.
-Over-de-essing can make the vocal sound dull and lifeless, while under-de-essing can leave the harsh sibilant sounds intact.
+Over-de-essing can dull and lifeless the vocal sound, while under-de-essing can leave the harsh sibilant sounds intact.

 Here are some tips on how to use any de-esser plugin: